bottlepy/bottle/docs/tutorial.rst

     root.install(plugins.WTForms())

-Whenever you mount an application, Bottle creates a proxy-route on the main-application that relays all requests to the sub-application.
-Plugins are disabled for this kind of proxy-routes by default.
+Whenever you mount an application, Bottle creates a proxy-route on the main-application that forwards all requests to the sub-application.
+Plugins are disabled for this kind of proxy-route by default.
 As a result, our (fictional) `WTForms` plugin affects the ``/contact`` route, but does not affect the routes of the ``/blog`` sub-application.

 This behavior is intended as a sane default, but can be overridden.
 The following example re-activates all plugins for a specific proxy-route::

     root.mount(apps.blog, '/blog', skip=None)

 But there is a snag: The plugin sees the whole sub-application as a single route, namely the proxy-route mentioned above.
-In order to affect each individual route of the sub-application, you have to install the plugin to the application explicitly.
+In order to affect each individual route of the sub-application, you have to install the plugin to the mounted application explicitly.

 Development
 ================================================================================

-You learned the basics and want to write your own application?
+So you have learned the basics and want to write your own application?
 Here are some tips that might help you to be more productive.

 .. _default-app: